raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 ## Control your rainbow circuit

 When your rainbow is set up, you can control how it is lit.
-In this step, you will learn how to do this using the basics of programming an LED circuit.
+In this step, you will learn how to do this using the basics of programming an LED circuit in Scratch.

-+ To practice controlling your LED, complete the following:
+To practice controlling your LED, use Scratch to do the following:

-1) When you press the <kbd>P</kbd> key, make the LED turn on for two seconds and then turn off.
++ When you press the <kbd>P</kbd> key, make the LED turn on for two seconds and then turn off.

 --- hints ---
 --- hint ---